Indian cricket team in Australia in 2003–04: 1st Test

-Zaheer Khan's absence was also talked about.
-He seemed to have nursed a hamstring niggle.
+Zaheer Khan's absence was also talked about, unable to bowl with a hamstring niggle.
 After Hayden's dismissal, Steve Waugh and Damien Martyn kept the scoreboard ticking with both of them scoring half-centuries, with Martyn ending on 66 not out after Waugh declared.

 Australia thus gave India a target of 199 in 23 overs.
 The Indian openers however, started extremely badly, with both of them getting out in successive balls to Nathan Bracken, giving him a chance of bagging a hat-trick on his test debut.
 The match came alive after that and VVS Laxman the next batsman, avoided the hattrick by squirting the ball through gully.
 Thereafter, India had no problems absolutely, as Rahul Dravid and Laxman took the score to respectability with Dravid dominating the partnership, scoring 43 only off 47 balls, while Laxman charmed his way on to a breezy 24.
 Amazingly, for a match in which ten hours of play was lost, this match kept the spectators interested till the end.